Two-phase Oil-water Separator CFD, A Fluent Simulation Tutorial

 - For any more inquiries regarding the product, please do not hesitate to reach out to us at info@CFDLAND.com or through our online support assistant.

-Figure 2: 90948 triangular elements generated for two-phase oil-water separator
+Figure 2: The mesh of 90,948 triangular elements generated for the two-phase oil-water separator model.

-Figure 3: Velocity distribution in Two-phase Oil-water Separator
+Figure 3: Velocity distribution inside the Two-phase Oil-water Separator, highlighting the controlled flow path.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.